Azure/ResourceModules/docs/wiki/Getting started - Setup environment.md

     ```
     > **Note:** The value should be a 3-5 character long string like `cntso`.
 Longer strings are not recommended as they may conflict with Azure resource name length restrictions.

+    > **Note:** We highly encourage you to use the script `'utilities/tools/Test-NamePrefixAvailability.ps1'` to test if a given name prefix could conflict with any existing resource.

  For further information on the token replacement logic, please refer to the corresponding [Token replacement](./The%20CI%20environment%20-%20Token%20replacement) section.

 ## 3.2 Setup CI-environment-specific configuration